 Read my Policy Digest on Urban Truck Ports for the Kleinman Center for Energy Policy

-My research on energy policy links my research on work to my long-standing interests in climate change and environmental sustainability, which began with my time as a research associate at the Natural Resources Defense Council.
+My research on energy policy builds on my long-standing interests in climate change, which began with my time as a research associate at the Natural Resources Defense Council.
 I am supported in my current work on truck efficiency by the Kleinman Center for Energy Policy at the University of Pennsylvania.
 There I am working to understand ways to improve the fuel efficiency of trucks, particularly through improving overall operations efficiency and the adoption of new technology.
 I am currently exploring how my proposal for Urban Truck Ports dovetails with the potential of self-driving trucks.

 Urban Truck Ports

 My primary energy policy project is a proposal for what I call Urban Truck Ports, an idea I developed in 2011 as a National Science Foundation post-doctoral fellow at the University of Wisconsin.
 I was housed by the Center on Wisconsin Strategy, a national "think-and-do tank" that aims to turn academic research into real-world solutions for a fairer and more sustainable economy.
 I focused on alternative ways to move freight by truck that could reduce fuel consumption and shipping costs, improve working conditions for truckers, and relieve traffic congestion.